pablocs1288/data_science_challenge/README.md

 ## Data Challenge

-The purpose of this challenge is to let you demonstrate the way you think and work.
-You shouldn’t spend more than 8 hours to complete the exercise.

 The dataset we are providing contains the orders made by customers in one of our applications.
 Here’s the description of each column:

  * customer_code: unique id of a customer;